 S corp are pass-through entities which makes them different from a standard c corporation, and similar to an LLC S corporations are not subject to federal income tax, and instead, all the profits and losses are passed on to the shareholders.
 S corps can be publicly held, but there are also specific regulations that must be met in order to qualify for S corps status.

 The main difference between an S-corp versus a C corp is that an S corp is given more tax benefits.
 S corps are considered to be a flow-through tax entity, similar to an LLC, sole proprietorship, or partnership.
-In order the be taxed as an s corp, these are the requirements:
+In order to be taxed as an s corp, these are the requirements:

 Corporations that choose to elect taxation as an S-corp, become pass-through entities.
 The S corp itself will not pay taxes, rather, the owner will pay taxes on the profits and losses of the company.
 This is done on the personal tax return of the owners (shareholders).